odtu/EE463/Hardware-Project/README.md

 - Computer Simulations: According the your topology selection, you are going to run computer simulations, to prove the performance characteristics of your drive.
 It is best to simulate as detailed as possible to catch possible hardware problems (for example, how to generate control/gate signals).

 - Component Selection: According to your analytical calculations and computer simulations decide on which components you are going to use.
-Not only choose the power components, but also decide on the control, and axillary components.
+Not only choose the power components, but also decide on the control, and auxiliary components.
 Don't forget to plan logistics, it may take weeks to get some components.

 - Implementation: Build a prototype as fast as possible, and keep iterating.